-What Is Piping System?
+What Is a Piping System?

 What Are The Components of Piping Systems?